 As the health care system has developed and grown over the last century, policymakers have intensely debated the appropriate role of government.
-In 1945, President Harry Truman unveiled a landmark proposal to create a national health care plan-one with an insurance fund to be operated by the federal government and open to all Americans.
-But as the Korean War erupted in 1950 and critics such as the American Medical Association decried the plan as "socialized medicine," President Truman abandoned the proposal.13
+In 1945, President Harry Truman unveiled a landmark proposal to create a national health care plan-one with an insurance fund open to all Americans, to be operated by the federal government.
+But as the Korean War erupted in 1950 and critics such as the American Medical Association decried the plan as "socialized medicine," President Truman abandoned the proposal.17

 In the following decade, the price of hospital care increased, making it more difficult for non-working, elderly, and disabled Americans to gain access to affordable health care.
-In response, President Lyndon Johnson signed Medicaid and Medicare into law in 1965, significantly expanding the role of government in the health care system.14
+In response, President Lyndon Johnson signed Medicaid and Medicare into law in 1965, significantly expanding the role of government in the health care system.18

 Medicaid.
-Medicaid is a health and medical services program for low-income Americans and qualified pregnant women and children.
-It is the single largest source of health care coverage in the United States, serving nearly 69 million people in 2017.
-Medicaid is a joint federal-state program, meaning the federal government sets certain coverage requirements that states can build upon.15 Under the program, states make payments to health care providers and the federal government reimburses the states for a sizable share of those payments.
-Federal reimbursement rates typically range from 50 percent to 82 percent, depending on the state's per capita income and several other factors.16
+Medicaid is a government program that provides health insurance to low-income and disabled Americans.
+It is the single largest source of health care coverage in the United States, serving 65.9 million people in 2019.
+Medicaid is a joint federal-state program, meaning the federal government sets certain coverage requirements that states can build upon.
+Under the program, states make payments to health care providers (such as doctors and hospitals) and the federal government reimburses states for a sizable share of those expenditures, with no fixed dollar limit.
+In 2017, the federal share of Medicaid spending, which is determined by a state's per capita income, ranged from a low of 50.1 percent (in Virginia) to a high of 80 percent (in Montana).
+Federal and state Medicaid spending reached \$581.9 billion in 2017, accounting for 17 percent of national health expenditures.

 Medicare.
-Medicare is a health insurance program for people aged 65 or older, as well as for people under the age of 65 with certain disabilities or end-stage renal disease.17 The program, which is operated by the federal government, served 58.4 million people in 2017.18 It is financed through two trust funds.
+Medicare is a federal government health insurance program for people aged 65 or older, as well as for people under the age of 65 with certain disabilities or end-stage renal disease.22 The program served 59.9 million people in 2018 at a cost of \$741 billion.23 Medicare is financed through two trust funds.
 The first trust fund collects payroll taxes-2.9 percent of workers' wages, split by workers and their employers-that the government uses to reimburse doctors and hospitals for health care services.
-The second trust is funded from the government's budget, which is approved by Congress, and goes toward prescription drug benefits, among other services.19
+The second trust fund, financed by premiums and the general budget, goes toward prescription drug benefits and other services.24 In 2017, Medicare accounted for 20 percent of national health expenditures.25